wellspringcp/wellspring/01-principles/01-principles-apologia.md

 #### Does the Judeo-Christian bible actually support equality as the foundation for rights?
 What does it actually say?

 A common bromide is that the Judeo-Christian god "created all men equal" -- curiously, this maxim appears nowhere in the Judeo-Christian bible.
 The Judeo-Christian moral framework does **not** say that their god created all men equal; rather that he created all men *in his image*.
 Those are two different statements with different ramifications.
 Judeo-Christian ethics is modeled not on equality as the impetus for morals, but on the contrary, it states that you should treat your neighbour as yourself because he was made in God's image, and has value in the eyes of his creator **in spite of** inadequacies clearly visible in him; not because he is your equal.
 Judeo-Christian believers treat the disadvantaged with respect because their god has a purpose for every individual.
+You are commanded to be like the Bereans - so search diligently and see whether this is so.

 "Equality" is actually a humanist ethical foundation.
 In fact, the Judeo-Christian God proudly admits that He creates people unequally in order that when his purpose is fulfilled in a person's life, He (God) might gain even more glory in that He was able to accomplish His purpose through a flawed individual **in spite of** His flaws.

 #### Objectivism's "Morality of life" based on the metaphysical identity of humankind is a better approximation of Judeo-Christian morality than "Equality" is.